We finally have the continuation our in-depth look at Disney Vacation Planning for Beginners.

 It’s tempting to want to book many reservations and try as many delicious food as possible.
 But, you need to remember that your time at Disney is limited.

 Of course, everyone needs to eat.
 But, other things should be taken into consideration, as well.
 If riding as many attractions as possible is your goal, then maybe Quick Service Restaurants, that doesn’t require dining reservations, would be a better option.
-This way, you can keep your schedule open, in case an attraction has a low wait time.
+This way, you can keep your schedule open, in case an attraction suddenly has a lower wait time.

 For this reason, my family does not schedule more than 1 or 2 Table Service restaurants per trip.
 We mainly stick with Quick Service Restaurants, so we can focus on what we really want to do.